mahdizocker/hyperliquid-withdraw-tools/README.md

 This script calls the Hyperliquid TS SDK’s `cWithdraw` method to move unlocked HYPE from **staking balance** → **spot balance**.

 > You must have **already unstaked** and the lock/unbonding period must be over, otherwise this will fail.
+> Transfers from Staking Balance to Spot Balance are locked for 7 days.

 ### Install dependencies